BennyGrizzle365/mission-2/readme.md

 To complete this project there are a number of resource that were used. poutline below.

 us-001_initial_layout
-Create the layout for the page to include a navigation bar at the top and body which is formated without any margings us-002_bus_routes
+Create the layout for the page to include a navigation bar at the top and body which is formated without any margins

+us-002_bus_route_objects
-Create a list of bus routes. the bus routes are matched to a zone. us-003_Bus_Schema create the bus timetable
+Create a list of bus routes. the bus routes are matched to a zone.

+us-003_Bus_objects
+create the bus timetable